kleuberA/coresync-erp-backend/README.md

 - **Meeting Management**: Create, update and delete meetings.
 Assign meetings to users.
 Manage meeting settings such as start date, end date, and location.
 - **Product Management**: Create, update and delete products.
 Assign products to projects.
 Manage product settings such as name, description, and price.
 - **Production Management**: Create, update and delete production records.
 Assign production records to projects.
 Manage production settings such as start date, end date, and quantity.
+- **Role Management**: Create, update and delete roles.
+Assign roles to users.
+Manage role settings such as name, description, and permissions.

 ## 📘 Documentação da API